Hillary34/alx-low_level_programming/0x00-hello_world/README.md

-how to use puts command
+how to print to the output using printf